-A Candidate engaged in the traditional model of formation for ordination submits an application for ordination to the Diaconate prior to the completion of the 3rd year of formation.
+A Candidate engaged in the traditional model of formation for ordination in a seminary submits an application for ordination to the Diaconate during the 3rd year of formation.
 All supporting documents must be received by the Office of the Bishop no later than December 31, prior to the February meeting of the Commission on Ministry.
+For Candidates in non-traditional programs of formation, this date may be adjusted in consultation with the Bishop, Commission on Ministry, and Standing Committee.

 - 1. The Candidate must be at least 24 years of age.
-14 - 2.
+13 - 2.
 All items on Checklist 3 (Candidate: Expectations of Candidates & Steps Toward Ordination to the Diaconate) must be completed before meeting with COM.
 In cases where any part of the checklist is not able to be completed by the deadline, the Candidate must communicate this information with the Office of the Bishop as soon as possible. - 3.
-The Candidate shall be evaluated by the Diocesan Board of Examining Chaplains and demonstrate basic competence in all subjects required by the Canons.
-This will normally take place in November of the 3rd year of formation.
-If any subjects are failed, the Diocesan Board of Examining Chaplains shall reexamine the Candidate in the applicable subject(s). - 4.
-The Candidate must submit documentation of training regarding the prevention of sexual misconduct, civil requirements for reporting, and pastoral opportunities for responding to evidence of abuse, the Constitution and Canons of the Episcopal Church (particularly Title IV), and the Church's teaching on racism. - 5.
-Physical and psychological examinations, as well as a background check must have been completed within 36 months prior to the prospective date of ordination as a Deacon. - 6.
+The Candidate shall take a comprehensive examination (normally General Ordination Exams) and satisfactorily pass all subjects required by the Canons.
+14 If any subjects are failed, the Diocesan Board of Examining Chaplains shall re-examine the Candidate in the applicable subject(s). - 4.
+The Candidate must submit documentation of training regarding the prevention of sexual misconduct, civil requirements for reporting, and pastoral opportunities for responding to evidence of abuse, the Constitution and Canons of the Episcopal Church (particularly Title IV), and the Church's teaching on racism.
+15 - 5.
+Physical and psychological examinations, as well as a background check must have been completed within 36 months prior to the prospective date of ordination as a Deacon.
+16 - 6.
 The Candidate normally meets with the COM and the Standing Committee. - 7.
-Should the COM recommend the Candidate for ordination to the Diaconate , the Standing Committee certifies that the canonical requirements for ordination to the Diaconate have been met and presents a testimonial stating the same to the Bishop.
-If the Bishop agrees to ordain, the Bishop then proceeds to set the ordination date and location.
-No plans or announcements regarding ordination date or location should be made by any Candidate or congregation until the Bishop has made this decision. - 8.
-Each newly ordained Deacon shall be assigned a mentor Deacon by the Bishop in consultation with the COM.
-The mentor and new Deacon shall meet regularly for at least a year to provide guidance, information, and a sustained dialogue about diaconal ministry.
+Should the COM recommend the Candidate for ordination to the Diaconate17, the Standing Committee certifies that the canonical requirements for ordination to the Diaconate have been met and presents a testimonial stating the same to the Bishop.18 If the Bishop agrees to ordain, the Bishop then proceeds to set the ordination date and location.
+No plans or announcements regarding ordination date or location should be made by any Candidate or congregation until the Bishop has made this decision.